DecisionsDev/odm-docker-kubernetes/eks/README.md

 }
 ```

-> Note the "Arn": "arn:aws:iam::<AWS-AccountId>:server-certificate/mycompany" this will be used late for configuring the ALB.
+> NOTE: "Arn": "arn:aws:iam::<AWS-AccountId>:server-certificate/mycompany" will be used later to configure the Application Load Balancer (ALB).

 #### Generate a JKS format to be used in the ODM container